Zack Greer

-Zack Greer (born February 12, 1986 in Whitby, Ontario) is a Canadian professional lacrosse player who plays for the Las Vegas Desert Dogs of the National Lacrosse League.
+Zack Greer (born February 12, 1986) is a Canadian professional lacrosse player who plays for the Las Vegas Desert Dogs of the National Lacrosse League.
 Greer attended high school at All Saints Catholic Secondary School in Whitby, and grew up playing box lacrosse.
 Greer's brother, Bill, plays for the Toronto Rock in the National Lacrosse League.
-Greer's cousin Shawn Thornton played in the National Hockey League for 14 seasons from 2002-2017.
+Greer's cousin Shawn Thornton played in the National Hockey League for 14 seasons from 2002 to 2017.

 Junior career

 Greer played junior box lacrosse with the Whitby Warriors of the OLA Junior A Lacrosse League.
 In 2003, he was awarded the "Joey Nieuwendyk Award" for Rookie of the Year.
 He was also awarded the "Dean McLeod Award" for Playoffs M.V.P in 2004.

 College career

 Duke University

 In 2007, Zack Greer and his teammate Matt Danowski led the Duke Blue Devils high powered attack to the 2007 NCAA Final Four.
 Duke faced Johns Hopkins University in the final, only to lose after mounting a strong comeback at the end of the game.
 In 2008, Greer led Division I in goals scored, helping to lead Duke to the Final Four once again.
 However, Duke fell short, losing to Johns Hopkins in the semi-finals.

 Greer was a four-time All-American including two times on the first team at Duke.
 Following the 2008 season, Greer was awarded the Jack Turnbull Award given to the USILA Attackman of the year.

 Resulting from "unusual circumstance," the NCAA granted 33 Duke Lacrosse players, including Greer, a rare fifth year of eligibility.